ablaom/ablaom.github.io/_posts/2017-10-09-an-invitation-to-multilinear-regression.md

 ![model1.png]({{base.url}}/assets/model1.png)![model2.png]({{base.url}}/assets/model2.png)

-Even advanced data analysts routinely plot some target variable (e.g., used car prices) against one attribute at a time (mileage, age, condition, etc) to get some insight into their data.
-However, **applying one-variable methods to multi-variable problems is fraught with danger**, as I argue in [this](https://rawgit.com/ablaom/MultiLinearIntro/master/multi.pdf) little introduction to multilinear regression for the newbie.
+Data analysts routinely plot some target variable (e.g., used car prices) against some fixed attribute (mileage, age, condition, etc) to get some insight into their data.
+However, **applying single-variable methods to multi-variable data is fraught with danger**, as I argue in [this](https://rawgit.com/ablaom/MultiLinearIntro/master/multi.pdf) little introduction to multilinear regression for the newbie.